RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

  2. Tag the local images with the repository prefixed onto the name.
  3. Push the newly tagged images named with the repository prefix.

-For Redis Enterprise and the operator, this process can be accomplished by:
+For example, here are the commands for pushing the images for Redis Enterprise Software and its operator to your private registry:

 ```
 PRIVATE_REPO=...your repo...